Kent School

 A Sense of Wonder

-Deep, philosophical questions are at the root of studying religion.
-As you ask questions and pursue answers about religion, you will be encouraged to maintain a sense of wonder and awe in your exploration.
+At the root of psychology and religion are profound questions about mind, spirit, and human existence.
+As you ask questions and pursue answers, you will be encouraged to maintain a sense of wonder and awe in your exploration.

 Psychology & Religion